 Prescription drug prices can vary by thousands of dollars depending on where you buy them, reports CBS News.
 Check first with GoodRx, a free app that compares local drug prices.
 And always shop around.

 Consider paying with cash

 Even if you have insurance, always ask me whether your prescription will cost less if you pay with cash.
 Sometimes the cash price is less than your insurance co-pay.
-Check out these other benefits of paying with cash.

 I know that having the pharmacy in the back of the store is annoying